 WHAT: The U.S. is an international outlier in sentencing juveniles to life without parole (JLWOP).
-JLWOP opens a window into a range of injustices young people face: transferring youth to the adult system, racial disparities, inhumane conditions of confinement, gross inadequacies of legal representation, and trauma.
+JLWOP highlights the injustices that young people can face: transfer of youth to the adult system, racial disparities, inhumane confinement, grossly inadequate legal representation, and trauma.
 Ending JLWOP is integral to advancing broader juvenile and criminal justice reforms.

-HOW: We provided seed funding, and support advocacy toward ending JLWOP.
+HOW: We provide seed funding and support advocacy toward ending JLWOP.

-• Campaign for the Fair Sentencing of Youth We helped launch the Campaign for Fair Sentencing of Youth which works to abolish juvenile life without parole.
+• Campaign for the Fair Sentencing of Youth We helped launch the Campaign for the Fair Sentencing of Youth which works nationwide to abolish juvenile life without parole.
 Since its founding, the number of states that ban juvenile life without parole has more than tripled.